minprog/programming-v/30 Problem Sets/011 Problem Set 10/10 Problem Set 10.md

 and some functions will take a long time to run.
 You should test out each element of the code you are asked to write and/or understand.
 First, test your code on a sample data set and see if you get the expected results.
-Once you are comfortable with the outcome, you should produce the graphs for your writeup using the full data set. **Running this code may take a while!**
+Once you are comfortable with the outcome, you should produce the graphs for your using the full data set. **Running this code may take a while!**

 To help you, we’ve setup the starter code to load two global sets, “points”, which contains all the data in *counties.txt*, and “testPoints”, which has only a tenth of the full data (this should be small